kleinerweinshop/backbonecommerce/README.md

     $ cd <application folder>

-And start up everything by
+And start up the application by

     $ node run

+For production use, make sure you have edited the config.json!

+### CLI

+As by now, the CLI supports adding a new page.

+    $ new <pagename>

+More is coming!

 ### Example